Bachelor of Arts

 GLI Capstone Project

 Smith, Jenny-lin; Lombardi, Mackenzie; Asmi, Rehana; Hinrichs, Madison; Robertson, Kayla; Buck, Lindsey; and reid, anna, "Raising Cultural Awareness in Undergraduate Students through an Online Pen Pal Program" (2017).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 163.

 © Copyright 2017 Jenny-lin Smith, Mackenzie Lombardi, Rehana Asmi, Madison Hinrichs, Kayla Robertson, Lindsey Buck, and anna reid